The Secrets of Droon: Plot overview

 Eric Hinkle, Neal Kroger, and Julie Rubin are three friends who accidentally discover a magical world called Droon which is accessed via a rainbow staircase in Eric's basement closet.
 There they meet Keeah, the princess of Droon who is a wizard, and Galen Longbeard, the first wizard of Droon.
 Keeah and Galen are trying to defend Droon against Lord Sparr, an evil sorcerer who constantly tries to defeat the protagonists and take control of Droon.
 Time in Droon is different than time on Earth, and passes much slower.
-In Droon, a whole year is not even a second in our world.
+In Droon, a whole year is not even a second on Earth.
 This factor helps the kids very much and makes their travelling easier.

 The first twelve books see Keeah, Eric, Neal, and Julie trying to find and free Keeah's mother, Queen Relna, from a curse placed on her by Witch Demither that transforms her into various animals.
 The fourteenth, fifteenth, and sixteenth books and the first special edition introduce the plot involving Zara, the Queen of Light, and her three sons: Urik, Galen, and Sparr.
 Zara was kidnapped along with Sparr by Ko, the emperor of the long-lost evil Empire of Goll, who brought them to Droon.

-After Special Edition #1 “The Magic Escapes,” the series begins to explore the history of Droon as well as its connection to the Upper World.
+After Special Edition #1, The Magic Escapes, the series begins to explore the history of Droon as well as its connection to the Upper World.
 The characters develop with Eric gaining wizard magic and Julie gaining flight and shapeshifting powers from a wingwolf.
-In the book "The Chariot of Queen Zara", Salamandra, Queen of Shadowthorn, arrives in Droon and becomes another central antagonist.
+In the book The Chariot of Queen Zara, Salamandra, Queen of Shadowthorn, arrives in Droon and becomes another central antagonist.
 Later, her intentions seem mostly good, though her alliance is always in question.
-In Book 22, ‘‘The Isle of Mists’’, Sparr awakens Ko; however, in the process Sparr and his pet, the two-headed dog Kem, are aged back to being children, and become allies with Keeah and the Upper World children.
-In Book 28, ‘‘In the Shadow of Goll’’, Sparr is turned back into his adult self, though he remains the children's ally.
-He disappears through a hole in the earth to Droon's Underworld, but reappears in Special Edition #5, ‘‘Moon Magic’’, though fifty years older in Droon's future.
-He comes back to Droon's present to give the children and Galen his piece of the Moon Medallion, a magical artifact composed of four pieces created by Zara and her sons, before going off on his own journey.
+In Book 22, 'The Isle of Mists', Sparr awakens Ko; however, in the process Sparr and his pet, the two-headed dog Kem, are de-aged to children and become allies with Keeah and the Upper World children.
+In Book 28, In the Shadow of Goll, Sparr is turned back into his adult self, though he remains the children's ally.
+He disappears through a hole in the earth to Droon's Underworld, but reappears in Special Edition #5, Moon Magic.
+Sparr returns to the present day to give the children and Galen his piece of the Moon Medallion, a magical artifact made of four pieces created by Zara and her sons, before going off on his own journey.